These terms of business govern the basis on which Accura Advokatpartnerselskab ("Accura") provides legal services to clients, unless otherwise agreed.

 Please note that, if a bank is failing, client account deposits are subject to the same rules on the covering of deposits as private account deposits.
 This means that, if restructuring proceedings or bankruptcy proceedings are commenced against a bank, the depositors may lose any deposit exceeding an amount equal to EUR 100,000 per depositor.

 Under the Code of Conduct for the Danish Bar and Law Society, we are subject to a duty of confidentiality relating to any information disclosed to us as part of our legal services.

 We are subject to current Danish legislation prohibiting the disclosure of inside information on listed companies and restricting the trading in listed securities.
 Moreover, our staff are subject to internal rules preventing market abuse.

 Our clients are entitled to use the material prepared by us to the extent required by the specific case.
 However, we retain ownership of the intellectual property rights attaching to such material.
 Our clients may use our material only in connection with the specific case and are not entitled to disclose such material to any third party without our prior written consent.

-We will continue to provide the assistance agreed until our work has been completed.
-We may, however, cease to provide assistance if our client makes a request to that effect or revokes its instructions, or if issues relating to our code of conduct make it inadvisable to continue our assistance.
-This also applies if the client's payment of our fees is delayed to a material extent, or if there is reason to doubt the client's ability to pay, and the necessary guarantee for payment of our fees is not provided, or if we believe that it is in the client's best interest that we cease to provide our assistance.
+We will continue to provide the services agreed until our work has been completed.
+We may, however, cease to provide services if our client makes a request to that effect or revokes its instructions, or if issues relating to our code of conduct make it inadvisable to continue our services.
+This also applies if the client's payment of our fees is delayed to a material extent, or if there is reason to doubt the client's ability to pay, and the necessary guarantee for payment of our fees is not provided, or if we believe that it is in the client's best interest that we cease to provide our services.

 15 STORAGE OF FILES

-Unless otherwise agreed, our marketing material may refer to Accura's assistance to the client in connection with the case when our work has been completed and has become public knowledge.
+Unless otherwise agreed, our marketing material may refer to Accura's provision of legal services to the client in connection with the case when our work has been completed and has become public knowledge.

 17 LIABILITY AND LIMITATION OF LIABILITY